-The Wilson got a couple of crucial element upgrades this year.
-The structure is now available with the 216-millimeter RockShox Vivid R2C back shock, as well as Whistler-born-and-bred Chromag obtains approval for bars and stem this year.
-The 780-millimeter-wide Fubars and also the Supervisor stem changed the Truvativ Boobar and also Hozfeller direct-mount stem.
+The Wilson got a few vital component upgrades this year.
+The structure is now readily available with the 216-millimeter RockShox Vivid R2C back shock, and Whistler-born-and-bred Chromag gets the nod for bars and stem this year.
+The 780-millimeter-wide Fubars and also the Director stem replaced the Truvativ Boobar and Hozfeller direct-mount stem.

 The Casino player we were sent featured a 275-pound springtime on a Fox DHX RC2 rear shock, something that appeared we had to alter immediately.
 I consider 76KG (certainly not portly) and also I was blowing via the travel all also quickly (something that resulted in a damaged chain overview taco on the very first lap).
 This weight of spring might fit lighter bikers, but it had not been sufficient for our demands.
 Once swapped out for a 350-pound spring, points came to be much, far better.
 The bike had the ability to sit up in its traveling, not drag its bottom (brace) on the ground or shed the front wheel somewhere right into next week.

 Our staff was completely separated on Santa Cruz's front runner DH maker.
 With back to back World Champion pedigree, and also an equally impressive price tag, the greatest argument was on worth.
 Make sure to focus when the testers discuss fit, as this bike operates on the tiny side.

 We rode and also discussed the Scott Bettor 10 for the 2013 Bible Of Bike Tests, as well as we liked it (See?
 Right here's that review.).
 As a matter of fact, we liked it so much to ensure that we needed to ensure we liked it as much as we did.
 At the very least that was our justification for getting even more flight time aboard the Casino player.
 We had one delivered approximately Whistler for some bike park slamming throughout the summer season.